Adams Ten Class Rules

 2.40 A Measurement Certificate is not invalidated by a change of ownership.

-2.51 The fee for remeasurement of a yacht previously registered is to be
+2.51 The fee for remeasurement of a yacht previously registered is as per Schedule 1 which may be

 3.00 MEASUREMENT OF HULL/RUDDER/KEEL

-3.10 The hull/rudder/keel of any yacht will be built from approved moulds as verified by the Adams 10 Metre Association Inc.
+3.10 The hull/rudder/keel of any yacht will be built from approved moulds as verified by the Association

-3.30 The keel weight and dimensions are to be as shown in Appendix F.
+3.30 The keel weight and dimensions are to be as shown in Appendix B1.

-3.31 The keel shall be made from the A10 association mould and the maximum weight shall not exceed 1750kg.
+3.31 The keel shall be made from the Association mould and the maximum weight shall not exceed

 3.32 The dimensions are subject to a tolerance of ± 15 mm in fore and aft dimension and draught.

-3.33 The shape shall be measured by the use of 3 templates developed from the original design possessed by the Association.
+3.33 The shape shall be measured by the use of the templates developed from the original design possessed

 4.00 MEASUREMENT OF DECK/COCKPIT/BERTHS